MileHacker Logo

 • Summer temperatures frequently exceed 35°C (95°F), sometimes reaching 40°C (104°F) or higher.

-• High humidity in coastal areas can make high temperatures feel even warmer.
+• High humidity in areas by the coast can make high temperatures feel even warmer.

 Final Tip

-Align your travel dates with your weather preferences and activity goals for the best Algiers experience.
+Align your travel dates with your weather preferences and movement goals for the best Algiers experience.

 Visa & Entry Requirements